6 of the Best Swimming Holes in the Austin Area

 1710 Camp Craft Road, Austin

 Hidden in the Barton Creek Greenbelt, there’s a stunning swimming hole with small waterfalls and smoothed rocks—ideal for sunbathing or taking a leap into the cool water.
 Getting to this secret oasis requires a bit of a hike.
 Start by parking your car on Scottish Woods Trail.
-Take the Barton Green Greenbelt access point down, and walk down the steep, craggy steps of The Hill of Life Trail.
+Take the Barton Creek Greenbelt access point down, and walk down the steep, craggy steps of The Hill of Life Trail.
 Keep in mind you’ll also have to walk back up at the end of the day.
 The route to Sculpture Falls is a little under 1.5 miles—not for the faint of heart or out-of-shape.
 But if you make it down to the water you’ll be rewarded with a little slice of paradise.

 1699 Mt Sharp Road, Wimberley

-Located in the town of Wimberly, Jacob’s Well is an artesian spring that releases thousands of gallons of water each day.
+Located in the town of Wimberley, Jacob’s Well is an artesian spring that releases thousands of gallons of water each day.
 The crisp, clear water gushes from the Trinity Aquifer, which flows from an extensive underground cave system.
 Jacob’s Well is considered one of the largest fully submerged caves in Texas.
 It’s a popular spot to visit, both for its geological significance and the swimming water, which maintains a constant temperature of 68 degrees Fahrenheit.
 This high-demand swimming hole is less than an hour’s drive from downtown Austin.
 Reservations and a fee are required to take a dip.
 If you’re not planning on swimming, there’s no fee to enter the park or visit the area.